Bethany Floyd '10 with Dr. Steve Long '82

 have had," says Foster.
 "It’s a chance to give them feedback, help them with personal

-statements and refer them to career counseling if necessary.
+statements and refer them to The EDGE if necessary.
 It’s not an official

 interview, but it’s a chance to pay attention to their interpersonal skills—an important

 Students on the pre-health track at R-MC have advantages over students enrolled